 She is named in Legal 500 as a Next Generation Partner for Media & Entertainment (advertising) and a Rising Star for IP as well as being listed in the World Trademark Review 1000 which lists the world’s leading trade mark professionals.

 Claire is a thought leader, regularly having articles published in a variety of different media; including on the DLA MSE today blog; in The Reporter; and in Entertainment Law Review as well as speaking at conferences and chairing webinars.

 She works on a cross border basis, for example, in relation to advertising projects and is a member of the DLA Piper Advertising and Marketing Group and she co-chairs DLA Piper’s Women in Sport initiative and working group.

-Claire has been recognised in the industry as demonstrated by being shortlisted for an award in the Everything in Sport 2023 awards for her contribution to regulation/services in women’s sport as well as being chosen as one of the Finalists for the Inspirational Women in Law Award (November 2016) and was congratulated as one of only two runners-up by Secretary of State The Rt Hon Elizabeth Truss.
+Claire has been recognised in the industry as demonstrated by being shortlisted for an award in the Everything in Sport 2023 awards for her contribution to regulation/services in women’s sport as well as being chosen as one of the finalists for the Inspirational Women in Law Award (November 2016).

 - Acting in trademark and domain name enforcement matters for a variety of clients, including matters before Nominet, WIPO, The Intellectual Property Enterprise Court and the Court of Appeal

 - Acting in High Court defamation proceedings brought by an individual against a major newspaper as well as a hearing before the Court of Appeal

 - Advising a variety of clients, including, most recently those in the music and hospitality and leisure sectors, on multi-jurisdictional prize promotions